 Since rooibos has about 40 different polyphenols, it acts as a prebiotic that stimulates the growth of beneficial gut bacteria.
 According to a senior researcher at the Centre for Cardiometabolic Research in Africa (CARMA), rooibos tea decreases the growth of harmful bacteria.
 It also increases the growth of good gut bacteria and can inhibit glucose uptake.
 To get the benefits, brew yourself a hot cup of the red tea.

 So, how much can you actually drink?

 If you’re concerned about the possible side effects of drinking excessive amounts of rooibos tea, you probably shouldn’t be.
 Side effects are extremely rare and you’d probably have to consume an almost inconceivable amount to be negatively affected.

-It’s important to mention that a large part of the research done on the benefits of rooibos tea hasn’t included high numbers of human participants.
-This means that while we can have a very strong idea of its benefits, a lot more research with actual humans needs to be done to discover more of the details of these suggested benefits.
+While we can have a very strong idea of its benefits, a lot more research with actual humans needs to be done.
 Essentially, there’s still a lot to learn about this… (get ready for it) proudly South African plant, but for now, let’s get sipping.